What to Pack for College? Here’s our Ultimate Packing Checklist

 Another often taken-for-granted thing is a made bed.
 When on campus, this will be your duty, too.
 So inform yourself in advance about the size of the bed and prepare accordingly.
 Take with you two sets of pillowcases and sheets, two pillows, a mattress pad, and a blanket or two.
 Nights may get a bit chilly, wherever you are.

-When it comes to toiletries, first learn if you and your roommate will have a single bathroom, or you’ll have to use a communal one.
+When it comes to toiletries, first learn if you and your roommate will have a single bathroom or you’ll have to use a communal one.
 If the latter is the case, then take shower gel, hair shampoo, soap, toothbrush, and toothpaste.
 You wouldn’t wish to wade through the hallways with the entire Avon production line, right?

-In the case of a semi-private bathroom, having a shower caddy is an excellent asset since you can put all gels, lotions, and conditioners in it.
+Whenever in the shower, have your flip-flops on.
+Don’t forget the comb and hair dryer, either.
+In the case of a semi-private bathroom, having a shower caddy is an excellent asset since you can put all the gels, lotions, and conditioners in it.
 Of course, there are useful trinkets such as tweezers, nail clippers, and cotton swabs.

 Keep your living space clean and your shower equipped with gels, lotions, and conditioners